OpenMined/PySyft/README.md

 4. Once training is completed, a "diff" is generated between the new and the original state of the model
 5. The diff is reported back to PyGrid and it's averaged into the model

-This takes place potentially with hundreds, or thousands of devices simultaneously. **For model-centric federated learning, you only need to run a Node.
+This takes place potentially with hundreds, or thousands of devices simultaneously. **For model-centric federated learning, you only need to run a Domain.
 Networks and Workers are irrelevant for this specific use-case.**

 _Note:_ For posterity sake, we previously used to refer to this process as "static federated learning".